Kitchen appliance layout ideas that are pure genius

 Planning a new kitchen?
-Our kitchen appliance layout ideas will help you maximise your space and make cooking, cleaning and entertaining so much easier.
+Our kitchen appliance layout ideas will help you maximise your space and make cooking, cleaning and family mealtimes so much easier.

 When it comes to positioning your appliances, there are plenty of potential pitfalls.
 Always burning yourself when getting things out of the oven or not able to open your fridge door properly?
 You’ll know exactly what we mean.